Tatsh/gmail-archiver/README.md

 ```

 Due to the [method of authorisation](https://developers.google.com/identity/protocols/oauth2/native-app#redirect-uri_loopback)
-for OAuth, if you need to run this on a server, you must run this tool on a machine with one (and
+for OAuth, if you need to run this on a server that does not have a fully-featured browser (such as
+a headless machine), you must run this tool on a machine with one (and the ability to run a localhost
-the ability to run a localhost server) to get the first access token.
-Once this is done, transfer
+server) to get the first access token.
+Once this is done, transfer configuration and the OAuth
-configuration and the OAuth authorisation data to the server.
-From that point, the access token will
+authorisation data to the server.
+From that point, the access token will be refreshed when
-be refreshed when necessary.
+necessary.
 You must do this for every email you plan to archive.

 The OAuth authorisation file is also printed at startup.
 Example on Linux:
 `~/.config/cache/gmail-archiver/oauth.json`.
 It will be stored with mode `0600`.